 The original “originator”

 Matthew was not the first person to come up with the idea of natural selection, but he was the first to make the crucial conceptual leap to see it as mechanism that could drive the evolution of life, from one species into other species (a process nowadays referred to as macroevolution).
 Prior to Matthew, the principle of natural selection had been applied as an almost anti-evolutionary concept, as a process that kept species in their place.
 Species were assumed to have been created separately, by a Creator.
 A version of “survival of the fittest” was known to the ancient Greeks.
 A few commentators had proposed that races or varieties within a species could arise via a process of natural selection (microevolution) – for example James Hutton (in 1794) and William Charles Wells (in 1818).

 However, only Matthew, Darwin and Wallace – the three “originators” – made the key conceptual leap to seeing natural selection as a mechanism for macroevolution, and thus as an explanation for the origin of species.

 To learn more

 I have written a short commentary about Patrick Matthew.
 This was published on 20 April March 2015 in the Biological Journal of the Linnean Society.
-The published version will be freely available at the Biol.
+The published version was freely available at the Biol.
 J. Linn.
 Soc. website for the 6 months following the publication date, here.
 The peer-reviewed and pre-peer-reviewed versions of the manuscript are freely available here.

 The best way to learn more about Matthew is to read his ideas on macroevolution by natural selection for yourself – the key section is short and well worth reading: “Accommodation of organised life to circumstance, by diverging ramifications”.

 See also additional resources on Matthew.